 Q – Who can ask for the defense counsel?

-A – In Japan, following people can assign the defense counsel.
+A – In Japan, the following people can assign the defense counsel.

 – The accused or the suspect

 – The legal representative, curator, spouse, lineal relative or sibling of the accused or the suspect

 Q – My son was arrested in Japan and I’m in the United States.
 Can I assign the defense counsel?

 A – Yes.
 But the defense counsel will need the original copy of the “Notification of Assignment” and it will at least take several days to send it from the U.S. The better way will be to ask an attorney to go and meet your son to the place of detention.
 If your son talks with the attorney and thinks that he wants the support from that attorney, he can assign the attorney as his defense counsel.
 Then you can pay the fee for him from US.

 (Our fee for the first meeting is 33,000 yen – 110,000 yen plus travel expense, depending on the place of detention.
 Our office is located in Kawsaki city which is near Tokyo and Yokohama.)